Create and manage database inputs

 - Non-numeric datetime values cannot be evaluated numerically, and lexical sorting can produce unpredictable results.
 If time series data is ordered lexically, then the resulting checkpoint value may temporarily or permanently stop data collection.

 To create a rising input, select Rising and configure the following fields:

 - Rising column: The rising column is the column from which DB Connect will update the checkpoint value each time the input is run.

 - Checkpoint value: The checkpoint value is how DB Connect determines what rows are new from one input execution to the next.
 The first time the input is run, DB Connect will only select those rows that contain the value higher or lower than the value you specified in this column.
 Each time the input is finished running, DB Connect updates the input's checkpoint value with the value in the last row of the checkpoint column.

 - Update the SQL query that includes a ? symbol and order by clause for the checkpoint value.
 The question mark (?) as the checkpoint placeholder and an order by clause.
 Every time the input is run, DB Connect replaces the question mark with the latest checkpoint value .

-- From DB Connect 3 and later, the rising column checkpoints of the input are stored in
+- From DB Connect 3 up to DB Connect version 3.9.0, the rising column checkpoints of the input are stored in

 $SPLUNK_HOME/var/lib/splunk/modinputs/server/splunk_app_db_connect.
 For each input, it creates a separate checkpoint file.